ASTA Color and IC Color of Paprika and Oleoresin Spices Follow

 - As a PQ Performance Qualification step, read back the 10-mm cell + acetone.
 The %Transmittance should be 100% at 460 nm and all points along the spectrum.

-The formal definition of ASTA Color is based on a transmission measurement of paprika powder in solution using a 10 mm path length cell (described above) rather than measuring the paprika in reflectance through the bottom of a sample cup.
+The formal definition of ASTA Color is based on a transmittance measurement of paprika powder in solution using a 10 mm path length cell (described above) rather than measuring the paprika in reflectance through the bottom of a sample cup.

 The primary quality concern in measuring the color of paprika powder in reflectance would be to verify that the lot-to-lot color is the same.